Information for Prospective Students

 Ph.D.
 Program in Anthropology

 The Department of Anthropology welcomes applications from interested students.
-We encourage potential students to contact individual faculty members and/or the Director of Graduate Studies for more information about our program prior to applying.
-Our application deadline is January 1st.
-Please see a description of our program and degree requirements under the Graduate Curriculum.
-For an overview of the types of research conducted by Ph.D. candidates in our program please see a list of recent dissertation titles.
+We encourage potential students to contact individual faculty members or the director of graduate studies for more information about our program before applying.
+Our application deadline is Jan.
+1. Please see a description of our program and degree requirements under the Graduate Curriculum.
+For an overview of the types of research conducted by Ph.D. candidates in our program, please see a list of recent dissertation titles.

 M.A.
 Program in Applied Anthropology

 Since its inception in the 1960s, the graduate program has been nationally recognized as a leader in applied anthropology.
-We define applied anthropology as research with practical application and impact, but anchored in a rigorous foundation in anthropological theory and method, whether from cultural, bio-cultural, medical, or archaeological perspectives.
-With a grounding in core anthropological theory and method, we train our students to be skilled researchers who can traverse both academic and non-academic settings, bringing to their research a sound intellectual base and skills for application and practice.
-The M.A. program offers concentrations in archaeology, cultural anthropology, and medical anthropology.
+We define applied anthropology as research with practical application and impact, but anchored in a rigorous foundation in anthropological theory and method, whether from cultural, bio-cultural, medical or archaeological perspectives.
+With a grounding in core anthropological theory and method, we train our students to be skilled researchers who can traverse both academic and nonacademic settings, bringing to their research a sound intellectual base and skills for application and practice.
+The M.A. program offers concentrations in archaeology, cultural anthropology and medical anthropology.
 Most M.A. degrees include a practicum, including these recent internships and partnerships.
-Our application deadline is January 1st.
+Our application deadline is Jan.
+1.

 Application Procedures

-Please be sure to consult the anthropology program requirements prior to applying.
-Department standards for admission to graduate work in anthropology include an undergraduate grade point average of B or better, satisfactory Graduate Record Examination scores, completion of a separate departmental application form, and three letters of recommendation.
+Please be sure to consult the anthropology program requirements before applying.
+Department standards for admission to graduate work in anthropology include an undergraduate grade point average of B or better, satisfactory Graduate Record Examination scores, completion of a separate departmental application form and three letters of recommendation.
 Consult the Graduate School website for additional information on departmental requirements and opportunities for financial assistance.

 Fall 2016 Cohort: Alex Brown, Brittany Stanfield, Mauri Systo, Shayna Lindquist, Briana Moore, and Megan Parker.
 (Photo Credit: C. Cutright)